The North Devon UNESCO Biosphere is home to extraordinary biodiversity.

 For centuries, fishermen have worked with the strong, unpredictable tides to fish a diverse and abundant catch.
 In the 19th century, over 100 boats were based out of Clovelly alone in pursuit of their ‘silver darlings’ (herring).
 Today, only three herring fishermen remain, and the disappearing fishery is a reflection of the struggles of inshore fishermen around the UK.

 These findings have helped to expose the threat posed by Hinkley Nuclear Power Station which has the potential to suck up half a million fish each day.
-BLUE’s Legal Unit is playing an active role in ensuring that this is not allowed to happen.
+Blue Marine’s Legal Unit is playing an active role in ensuring that this is not allowed to happen.

 1,000 square miles